evaikene/filefind/README.md

 ```
 # Configuration files

 The application tries to use the user's configuration file "~/.config/filefind".
 If this is not found, tries to open the global configuration file "/etc/filefind".
+To use a specific configuration file, specify the full path of the file in the
+FILEFIND\_CONFIG environment variable.

 The configuration file is a simple ini-like file with sections and values, where every value is on a separate line.
 Empty lines and lines startng with `'#'` or `';'` are ignored.